finos/datahelix/DeveloperGuide.md

 The generator does not support generating strings above the Basic Unicode plane (Plane 0).
 Using regexes that match characters above the basic plane may lead to unexpected behaviour.

-# Tree walker types
+# Tree Walking Algorithm

 The generator transforms each profile into one or more [decision trees](#Decision-Trees), each of these can then be process through some strategy.
-The strategies for processing these trees are known as Tree walker types, each must implement `DecisionTreeWalker`.

-The following walker strategies exist:

-* Decision based (default)
-* Cartesian product
-* Reductive

-## Decision Based
-This is a recursive algorithm that selects an option from the decision tree, then reduces the tree for the constraints in that option.
+The algorithm that walks a tree recursively selects an option from the decision tree, then reduces the tree for the constraints in that option.

-The Decision Based Tree solver generates row specs by:
+The algorithm generates row specs by:
  1. choosing and removing a decision from the tree
  2. selecting an option from that decision
  3. adding the constraints from the chosen option to the root of the tree